AvarageCodeEnjoyer/FutureFile/README.md

 ## Conclusion
-FutureFile is a comprehensive web application for viewing profile information on a browser for the app FutureSight.
+FutureBase is a comprehensive web application for viewing profile information on a browser for the app FutureSight.